 But then Stacie got an opportunity to use a PODS container to keep their gym, DIY equipment, and bikes right in their driveway.
 “Having the PODS container made it very, very convenient for us to still access our stuff.
 I was still able to do projects, the boys could ride their bikes, and I could use my gardening stuff, even though we were working on the garage floor,” says Stacie.
 “This was perfect for my husband to have his dream garage floors.”

 Just getting started with your home workout plans?
-Get pumped with these home gym ideas.
+Get pumped with these home gym ideas on the PODS Blog.
 Or maybe you need to create more space in your garage to make room for your workout gear.
 These space-saving garage storage solutions can work magic.